She wiped out her savings for attorney fees when seeking custody of the two boys and accumulated debt to afford taking care of them.

 Not long after, the then 12-year-old Jerome asked Haley if he could live with her.
 Within two months, Haley was granted full custody of both Jerome and his little brother Jace.
 She then formally adopted the boys with their birth mother’s blessing.
 Under Haley's loving guidance, Jerome grew up to be an honor-roll student.
 "I don't think there are many words to really describe just how awesome it is to celebrate all of Jerome's achievements," the proud mom said.
 "I think it just goes to show that he's always had the potential, all he needed was the support and the self-confidence to be successful.
 I'm just really, really proud of him."

 She added, "Being their mom is the greatest blessing of my life.
 I get to wake up in the morning and love two little guys."
 Haley revealed that she wiped out her savings for attorney fees when she sought custody of the two boys and accumulated debt to take care of them.
-Determine to rid herself of the debt—which was piled onto deferred student loans—Haley took on side jobs.
+Determined to rid herself of the debt—which was piled onto deferred student loans—Haley took on side jobs.
 "On top of being a teacher, I was tutoring a couple of days a week," she said.
-Additionally, she was paid extra to stay late at the school on Fridays and work as the building manager.
+Additionally, she was paid extra to stay late at school on Fridays and work as the building manager.

 Haley also delivered groceries, sold her home, and moved back in with her parents on November 6 to pay off every last cent.
 "It allows me to focus on the boys' future," she said.
 "Saving money for them, and not spending it on my past."
-Sharing some tips she learned while tackling debt, Haley emphasized the importance of keeping track of your spending habits and stick to a plan.
+Sharing some tips she learned while tackling debt, Haley emphasized the importance of keeping track of your spending habits and sticking to a plan.
 "Finances can be kind of scary and it's easier to say, 'It's out of sight, out mind,'" she pointed out.
 "List all your goals, starting with the high-interest bills you'd like to pay off.
 Look through your paycheck and pay attention to what you're spending money on."

 "Consider additional sources for income, if your time allows.
 Learn to say no to certain money-spending habits," Haley added.
 The key to staying motivated, she said, is "knowing you'll have a lot more freedom once it's paid off."